Positeral/lre/python/README.md

 This "flat behavior" is necessary for easy and unambiguous key concatenation.

 ### License
-Python binding of LRE is licensed under BSD 2-Clause License.
+Python binding of LRE is licensed under the BSD 2-Clause License.